abitofhelp/family-service/docs/SDD_FamilyService.md

 PostgreSQL uses a normalized model with JSON for parent and child data:

     CREATE TABLE families (
+        id VARCHAR(36) PRIMARY KEY,
+        status VARCHAR(20) NOT NULL,
+        parents JSONB NOT NULL,
+        children JSONB NOT NULL,
+        created_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP, updated_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP );

+##### 4.1.3 SQLite Data Model
+SQLite uses a similar model to PostgreSQL, with JSON for parent and child data:

-        id TEXT PRIMARY KEY,
+    CREATE TABLE IF NOT EXISTS families ( id TEXT PRIMARY KEY,
         status TEXT NOT NULL,
-        parents JSONB NOT NULL,
+        parents TEXT NOT NULL,
-        children JSONB NOT NULL
+        children TEXT NOT NULL,
+        created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP,
+        updated_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP
     );

 #### 4.2 Data Flow